-Age 49 Director Since; Class 1992; Class III Business Experience and Education Dr. Kibarian is one of our founders and has served as our President since November 1991 and our Chief Executive Officer since July 2000.
+Dr. Kibarian is one of our founders and has served as our President since November 1991 and our Chief Executive Officer since July 2000.
 Dr. Kibarian received a B.S. in Electrical Engineering, an M.S.
 E.C.E. and a Ph.D.
-E.C.E. from Carnegie Mellon University.
+E.C.E. from Carnegie

+Mellon University.

 Board Committee Memberships Member of the Strategic Committee since October 2008.

-Qualifications & Attributes Being a leader of the Company since its founding, Dr. Kibarian brings to our Board an extraordinary understanding of our Company's business, history and organization.
-Dr. Kibarian's training and education as an engineer, together with his day-to-day leadership and intimate knowledge of our business and operations, helps the Board in developing and executing the Company's long-term strategy.
+Qualifications & Attributes Being a leader of the Company since its founding, Dr. Kibarian brings to our Board an extraordinary understanding of our the Company's long-term strategy.

+Company's business, history and organization.
+Dr. Kibarian's training and education as an engineer, together with his day-to-day leadership and intimate knowledge of our business and operations, helps the Board in developing and executing